JDRitenour/udacity-capstone-starbucks/README.md

 figure 5 - Income Histogram
 </p>

 The last data set to explore is the transaction dataset.
 This dataset is an event log and tracks transactions, offers received, offers viewed, and offers completed.
-A majority of events in this log are transactions (see figure 6).
+Most of the events in this log are transactions (see figure 6).

 <p align="center">
 <img width="428" alt="figure 6" src="https://user-images.githubusercontent.com/78283026/220494740-aea67277-9e0d-4735-a2b9-3647998f9c82.png"><br />